- What Nye Library has...

 Notice: Overdue materials that have been charged to your account are no longer eligible for a refund.
 Your library account will also be blocked until the overdue material has been charged to your account or returned.

 Nye Library has something for everyone.
-Connect to the web via the FREE wireless internet, prepare projects and presentations using office software, expand your computer knowledge with our various computer classes, and research academic and military subjects using our reference collection and multiple online resources.
-With more than 85,000 items – including fiction & nonfiction books, CDs, audio books, DVDs, and Blu-Ray – you are sure to find something you need
+Connect to the web via the FREE wireless internet, prepare projects and presentations using office software, and research academic and military subjects using our reference collection and multiple online resources.
+With more than 85,000 items – including fiction & nonfiction books, audiobooks, DVDs, and Blu-Ray – you are sure to find something you need.

 - Want to learn a new language?

-Nye Library has Rosetta Stone Language resource to help you learn a new language.
+Nye Library has Mango Languages and Quello to help you learn a new language.
 Set up an account with us so you can start learning for FREE!
 Check out our language selection for other print and media resources.

 - Oklahoma Digital Prairie